 You'll definitely need somewhere safe to stash those pins.
 Keeping them in a bag or box is like asking for a poke on the fingertip, so err on the side of caution with a colorful storage unit.
 (PS: Instead of buying a pin cushion, you could DIY this cute cake version !)

 5 Advanced Sewing Box Essentials

 Consider these added tools and notions a bit more varsity level.
 They're certainly not needed to get started sewing, but the more you learn and progress, the more frequently you'll find yourself reaching for these items.

-Pinking scissors leave a line of zigzags as they cut through fabric.
+These leave a line of zigzags as they cut through fabric.
 The angled cuts are less likely to fray, so they help create more durable finished edges inside your sewing projects.

 These easy-to-grab scissors generally have spring-loaded blades and are great for cutting threads when machine stitching.
 The pointed tips also help when trimming threads close to the fabric and clipping curved edges.

-is an absolute must when using a rotary cutter to measure and cut fabric.
-The mat will protect your sewing surface and keep your blades sharp longer.
+A large or small cutting mat is an absolute must when using a rotary cutter, as it protects your sewing surface and keeps your blades sharp longer.